slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'I’d rather have criticism from a genius than praise from an idiot.'*

 Feedback speeds up improvement but only take advice from mentors.
+A fundamentalist gives answers, a scholar gives questions.

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*